 Unlike replacement cost, actual cash value may not pay you the full amount that you need to repair or replace your items.
 This is because your provider will factor in any loss of value.

 Homeowners Insurance Endorsements

-Another key part of a homeowners insurance policy is endorsements.
-You may also see insurers call this a policy rider.
+Another key part of a homeowners policy is endorsements.
+You may also see insurance companies call this a policy rider.
 Endorsements are extra coverage that your insurer makes available to you.
 Any damages that occur to your home or belongings may cost more than your coverage limits.
 Endorsements help to protect you from having to pay for any damages that go over your limit.